Yapapaya/jquery-cloneya/README.md

 ## Requirements

-CloneYa must be invoked on a wrapper with the clonable items as children.
+Cloneya must be invoked on a wrapper with the clonable items as children.
 It automatically recognizes this markup, by default (except the *clone-wrapper*) :

 ```html